Netflix/lemur/docs/quickstart/index.rst

     cd /www/lemur/lemur
     lemur db init

-**Make note of the password used as this will be used during first login to the Lemur UI.**
+Then

 .. code-block:: bash

-    cd /www/lemur/lemur
     lemur init

+**Make note of the password used as this will be used during first login to the Lemur UI.**

 .. note:: If you added the SUPERUSER permission to the lemur database user above, it is recommended you revoke that permission now.